Nursing and Midwifery

 Hear what our previous graduate nurses have had to say about the program.

-TTH cares for many women throughout North Queensland and we are dedicated to ensuring women have positive healthcare experiences and positive outcomes.
+TUH cares for many women throughout North Queensland and we are dedicated to ensuring women have positive healthcare experiences and positive outcomes.

 Spencer, Registered Nurse